 Hekufast is a pulsar planet, created from debris left after the explosion of its local star approximately 200,000 years ago.
 It is Selenian in composition, largely consisting of silicates such as peridotite, with a small iron core.
 The Deines arrived in 3709 AT, wealthy from their trade in the Xeno-B anti-radiation treatment.
 They constructed large caverns beneath the surface of this planet for extra protection against the hard x-rays from the pulsar, but on the surface they relied upon their genetically-engineered radiation resistant bodies and their own Xeno-B treatment.

-Deines have a modified generic code, mostly consisting of purine bases which are slightly more resistant to radiation damage.
+Deines have a modified genetic code, mostly consisting of purine bases which are slightly more resistant to radiation damage.
 Their Xeno-B treatments create extra copies of each chromosome in the nucleus, and if any damage occurs the DNA is repaired using homologous segments from these extra copies.
-A thick, active protein shell surrounds each chromosome to reduce damage and effect repair.
-This system of automatic repair an error-checking can also be extended to other species, and by the ComEmp period the Deines were experimenting with radiation-resistant plants and animals that could survive on the surface of Hekufast.
+A thick, active protein shell (inspired by DNA-protecting proteins found in tardigrades) surrounds each chromosome to reduce damage and effect repair.
+This system of automatic repair and error-checking can also be extended to other species, and by the ComEmp period the Deines were experimenting with radiation-resistant plants and animals that could survive on the surface of Hekufast.
 A nitrogen/oxygen atmosphere was added to the surface of the world (oxygen was abundant in the silicon rocks, but nitrogen was imported at great expense by wormhole from the MPA).

 The neogen ecology on Hekufast is an imaginative extrapolation of the microbial xenobiota of Mykropht III, replicating the state of that world if evolution had proceeded for several billion years.
 Such a state could not exist in nature, since the pulsar around which Mykroft III orbits would cool down long before such a biosphere could evolve.
 Most plant-like autotrophs have deep, hollow taproots, into which they can retract all their above-ground foilage whenever the neutron star emits higher-than-normal levels of radiation (due to surface tremors).
 Similarly the animal-like heterotrophs are capable of burrowing underground quickly (or of burrowing into the trunks and foliage of the autotrophs as they retract, using them both as shielding and as transport into the topsoil).